Kia has confirmed the pricing and trim levels for the new EV6, which will be available to order from May 18.

-The crossover-style car will spearhead a new range of electric models from the brand, each wearing the ‘EV’ moniker.
+The crossover-style electric car costs from £40,895 and will spearhead a new range of electric models from the brand, each wearing the ‘EV’ moniker.
 Six are expected to launch by 2027.

-The car is capable of a high-speed charge from 10% to 80% in 18 minutes on all variations, or a top-up charge (62 miles of driving range) in less than four and a half minutes.
+All variants are capable of a high-speed charge from 10% to 80% in 18 minutes, or a top-up charge (62 miles of driving range) in less than four and a half minutes.

 An Integrated Charging Control Unit (ICCU) enables a new vehicle-to-load (V2L) function, which is capable of discharging energy from the vehicle battery.
 The V2L function can supply up to 3.6kW of power and is capable, as an example, of operating a 55-inch television and air conditioner simultaneously for more than 24 hours.
 The system is also able to charge another EV, if needed.